bluefireteam/audioplayers/README.md

 This is because on Android, a MediaPlayer instance can be quite resource-heavy, and keep it unreleased would cause performance issues if you play lots of different audios.

-On iOS this doesn't apply, so release does nothing.
+On iOS and macOS this doesn't apply, so release does nothing.

 You can change the Release Mode to determine the actual behavior of the MediaPlayer once finished/stopped.
 There are three options: